johndcobb/johndcobb.github.io/organizing/M2atAuburn.md

 Airport: We recommend flying to ATL and then taking the [Groome Shuttle](https://groometransportation.com/?&sd_client_id=b9e0e5cc-7c56-4a88-bf69-84da218a0388).

 ## Local Information
-We will have a reception at Ariccia from 5:45-7:45 PM on Monday, September 14th.
 Here are some more recommendations nearby the hotel:

 - The Plains Taproom is a self-pour taproom nearby
 - The Hound does elevated southern food, although pricier